 While Boston was the site of the most famous tea party in history, it’s certainly not one we’d want to recreate in modern times!
 Instead, host your own, more glamorous Boston Tea Party at the Courtyard Tea Room, tucked away inside the beautiful Boston Public Library.
 With stunning views and delicious food and drinks, it’s an unforgettable tea-time experience.

 Located inside the McKim Building of the Public Library, the Courtyard Tea Room overlooks an ornate Italianate courtyard, which is an architectural and historical marvel within itself.

-The Courtyard Tea Room is now accepting reservations of up to 6 guests at their three 90-minute sittings.
-You can make a reservations at their website.
+The Courtyard Tea Room is now accepting reservations of up to 5 guests at their three 90-minute sittings operating Wednesday through Sunday.
+You can make a reservation at their website.

 Find the Courtyard Tea Room and Map Room Tea Lounge at the Boston Public Library located on 700 Boylston St.